Restored: A Guided Pathway Toward Healing and Renewal

 • You are seeking crisis intervention, therapy, or legal guidance rather than formation

 Couples do not begin this work together.
-Joint formation is approached only when readiness, safety, and sincere desire for restoration have been clearly established.
+Joint formation is approached only when readiness, safety, and a sincere desire for restoration have been clearly established.

 This process requires intention, honesty, and consistency.
 Participants are invited to engage fully—showing up weekly, completing restorative work between sessions, and remaining open to reflection, accountability, and growth.